karlaxnieves/support-git-delete-yespo/docs/Omnichannel/widgets/setting-up-widgets-for-your-site.md

 > 📘 Note
 >
-> You can edit the image directly in the editor when uploading (if it does not meet the requirements) or after uploading (the *Edit* button).
-After editing, the image is saved in PNG format.
+> You can edit the image directly in the editor when uploading (if it does not meet the requirements) or after uploading (the **Edit** button).
+After editing, the image is saved in `PNG` format.

 <Image align="center" width="80% " src="https://files.readme.io/706f4599da82fb3be2a02d5209edd8de3dfab2c78133287d91826b4e6765476e-untitled-1.webp" />

 ##### Slider settings

-Drag the slider from the left-side panel and drop it into the widget’s template. *Set up slider* and *Manage slides* buttons will appear on the right-side panel.
+Drag the slider from the left-side panel and drop it into the widget’s template. **Set up slider** and **Manage slides** buttons will appear on the right-side panel.

 <Image align="center" width="80% " src="https://files.readme.io/6d1c0e8648769c945ac10e045e36b28db8520af916727c876f92dbe6d456a0a8-image13.webp" />

-* Set up navigation buttons, indication, slideshow animation, and general slider’s design in the *Slider setup* window.
+* Set up navigation buttons, indication, slideshow animation, and general slider’s design in the **Slider setup** window.

 <Image align="center" width="80% " src="https://files.readme.io/bb105b84b29cabb8318525b227c8a325b8d06f613072e81c900156ddfddf98e4-image3.webp" />

-* Manage slides’ order, add, duplicate, or rename slides after clicking the *Mange slides* button.
+* Manage slides’ order, add, duplicate, or rename slides after clicking the **Mange slides** button.

 <Image align="center" width="80% " src="https://files.readme.io/4ed44fa65038bbffe81831562758987ce403588c493d655642715c5e9e7c9e2b-image12.webp" />

-Also, you can add a slide by clicking on the + sign.
+Also, you can add a slide by clicking on the **+ sign**.

 <Image align="center" width="40% " src="https://files.readme.io/98a1d4cff109769387419984ee397c2f5e7ecf74fc1370811dbc862fec3d696e-image7.webp" />